-Since the conservation of nature is so important to our mission at the Discovery Center, we have gathered a list of resources of other organizations who align with this purpose.
-Many of these organizations are focused on preserving the life and nature that make Kansas beautiful.
-Check out these websites below!
+The conservation of nature is vital to our mission at the Discovery Center.
+In reflection of that, we have gathered a list of organizations who align with this purpose.
+Many of these organizations are focused on preserving the life and nature that make Kansas beautiful; check them out below.

 Built with the cooperation and aid of world-renowned filmmakers, photographers, conservationists and scientists, ARKive is a constantly evolving multimedia guide to the world's endangered animals, plants and fungi-an ambitious project unlike anything ever attempted before.

-Started in mid-1990's as a collaborative project between the Missouri Botanical Garden and the Evergreen Project, this is biome/ecosystem information and an online image archive based upon the video series “What's It Like Where You Live?” a series which explores terrestrial biomes and aquatic habitats.
+Started in mid-1990's as a collaborative project between the Missouri Botanical Garden and the Evergreen Project, MBGnet provides biome/ecosystem information and an online image archive based upon the video series “What's It Like Where You Live?” a series which explores terrestrial biomes and aquatic habitats.

 Headquartered at Konza Prairie Biological Station and located in the northeastern Kansas region of the Flint Hills, this 8,600-acre native tallgrass prairie preserve operates as a field research station for the Kansas State University Division of Biology and is dedicated to long-term ecological research, education and prairie conservation.